 Peter has published extensively on twentieth-century literature and culture.
 His main research interests are modernism, colonial and post-colonial writing, and contemporary fiction.

-Peter is Pro Vice Chancellor – Research and Scholarship and, among other responsibilities, chairs the University’s Research Committee.
+Peter is Deputy Vice-Chancellor – Research and Scholarship and, among other responsibilities, chairs the University’s Research Committee.

 Membership of Professional Organisations

 Fellow Higher Education Academy & National Teaching Fellowship (2004)

 Fellow English Association

 External Examinerships: South Bank University, English and Theatre BA Programme, 2002-6; Bath Spa University, Masters by Research, 2004; University of East London, English and Media BA Programme, 2003-7; Oxford Brookes University, Masters in English, 2010-14.

 Research examinations: Gandhi (1998), Jabannavar (1999), Bridges (2002), Wilson-Copp (2007), Pegram (2008), Irani (2009), Li (2010), Chandler (2011), O’Connell (2012), Brook (2013), Sanchez (2013).

 Research completions: Schulenberg (2001), Wroe (2004), Greenfield (2006), Randall (2006), Ferenz (2006), Green (2007), Johnstone (2012), Helewise (2013), Williams (2013).